-Kingspan K5 is new to our product line-up, so we’ve put together a few tips for installers to bear in mind when installing this type of insulation as part of external wall insulation systems.
+Kingspan K5 is a great product for helping insulate your property.
+We’ve put together a few tips for installers to bear in mind when installing this type of insulation as part of external wall insulation systems.

 Securing Kingspan K5 Boards to the Substrate

-When using Kingspan K5 insulation boards, installers should use the Premium Basecoat as an adhesive.
-This needs to be dotted and dabbed (in the usual method) on the back of the boards.
+When using and installing Kingspan K5 insulation boards, installers should use the Premium Basecoat as an adhesive.
+This material needs to be dotted and dabbed (in the usual method) on the back of the boards.

-The real difference between installing K5 boards and EPS boards is that K5 cannot be rasped because it has a glass tissue outer facing.
-This means that any slight imperfections cannot be levelled using the rasp.
-The boards therefore need to be perfectly aligned during application to ensure that they are completely flat – otherwise you will be able to see the joints underneath the render.
-To do this, you’ll need a long spirit level and a fair amount of patience and strength.
+The fundamental difference between installing Kingspan K5 and EPS boards is rasping, and K5 can`t.
+Due to the glass tissue outer facing.
+This means that any slight imperfections can`t be used for the rasp.
+Therefore, the boards need to be perfectly aligned during application to ensure that they are entirely flat.
+Otherwise, you`ll be able to see the joints underneath the render.
+You’ll need a long spirit level and a fair amount of patience and strength to do this.

-To ensure this level of accuracy, the boards need to be cut very precisely – you can’t use a hot wire cutter with K5 boards so it’ll have to be done by hand.
-Once they are secured to the substrate, any slight cracks should be filled with a spray foam, which should then be smoothed out (note: never fill cracks using the adhesive).
+The boards need to be cut very precisely to ensure the right level of accuracy.
+You can’t use a hot wire cutter with K5 boards.
+As a result, it’ll have to be done by hand.
+Once secured to the substrate, cracks should be filled with spray foam and smoothed out.
+Please note that: never fill the gaps using the adhesive.

-We recommend using the metal pin screw fixings (as opposed to hammer fixings) because the K5 boards are far more tough than EPS, and the screw fixings are guaranteed to achieve a flat finish.
+We recommend using the metal pin screw fixings (as opposed to hammer fixings) because the K5 boards are far tougher than EPS.
+The screw fixings are guaranteed to achieve a flat finish.

 Applying the Basecoat to Kingspan K5 Boards

-With external wall insulation, you cannot put a levelling coat on top of insulation boards.
-Any basecoats thicker than 3-5mm will crack – the basecoat is not for levelling it is for enhancing the tensile strength of the system.
-This really heightens the importance of getting a level surface with the insulation boards, as any basecoats over 5mm thick will void a system warranty.
+You can`t put a levelling coat on insulation boards with external wall insulation.
+Any basecoats thicker than 3-5mm will crack – the basecoat is not for levelling.
+It`s for enhancing the tensile strength of the system.
+This action really heightens the importance of getting a level surface with the insulation boards, as any basecoats over 5mm thick will void a system warranty.

-Because of the glass tissue outer facing, it’s slightly harder to apply the basecoat to the K5 boards than with EPS.
-If you’ve installed Mineral Wool before, this shouldn’t be a problem.
-All you have to do is section by section apply a very thin, flat layer of the basecoat before applying the second notched layer (taking it up to the maximum 5mm) and embedding the mesh.
+Because of the glass tissue outer facing, it’s slightly more complicated to apply the basecoat to the installing kingspan K5 insulation boards than with EPS.
+This shouldn’t be a problem if you’ve installed Mineral Wool before.
+You need to use a very thin, flat basecoat layer before applying the second notched layer (taking up to the maximum of 5mm) and embedding the mesh.

-Once the basecoat reinforcement layer has gone off, the render can be applied in the usual way.
-The end result should be a cosier home with a seamless render finish!
+Once the basecoat reinforcement layer has gone off, the render can be applied the usual way.
+The result should be a cosier home with a seamless render finish!